Jane is currently accepting new clients in her therapy groups only.

-Jane uses a holistic approach, drawing from cognitive behavioral therapy, existentialism, mindfulness, and body-based psychotherapies.
+Jane uses a holistic approach, drawing from dialectical behavioral therapy, existentialism, mindfulness, internal family systems, and body-based psychotherapies.

 Group therapy - Healing, processing, and skill-building in a supportive small group environment; find out more about Jane's group therapy sessions on our Group Therapy page

 Existential challenges / crises - Questioning purpose, spirituality, existence; finding one’s path and voice, especially when it differs from society's expectations